 Examples: Chevrolet Camaro (SS and Z28 models only), Ford Mustang (GTs and Boss only), Plymouth ‘Cudas (no Barracudas), AMC Javelin, etc.

 Personal Luxury Cars and Luxury Cars:

-Although there were several personal luxury vehicles with performance engines and options, their heavy weight and high sticker prices went against the low cost performance definition of muscle cars.
+Although there were several personal luxury vehicles with performance engines and options, their heavy weight and high sticker prices went against the low-cost performance definition of American muscle cars.
 Therefore, they are not considered muscle cars.

 Examples: Buick Riviera, Chrysler 300 Letter Cars, Pontiac Grand Prix, etc.

-Two seat sports cars such as the Chevrolet Corvette and the Ford Thunderbird are not considered muscle cars due to their high price and specialty nature.
-The only exception is the AMC AMX as it was relatively cheap, and was based on the AMC Javalin pony car.
+Two-seat sports cars such as the Chevrolet Corvette and the Ford Thunderbird are not considered muscle cars due to their high price and specialty nature.
+The only exception is the AMC AMX as it was relatively cheap, and was based on the AMC Javelin pony car.

 Examples: AMC AMX, etc.